 Now what?
-Since each type is tied to a particular way of thinking, feeling and acting, once I know that I’m a nine, I know what nine tends to think, feel and act.
+Since each type is tied to a particular way of thinking, feeling and acting, once I know that I’m a nine (or two, or six or any number), I know how that personality tends to think, feel and act.
 With that knowledge, I can then start to choose my behavior—to be more proactive instead of reactive.
 It makes it easier to choose how to behave by helping me understand what instinct I need to over-ride.
 The awareness is key to the change.

 For example, Enneagram nines (including me) often avoid conflict.
 And while many types avoid conflict, nines take this to a new level.
 An example I’ve often used is in a restaurant: to send back a poorly cooked meal — as simple as it seems, to me (and many nines) is a conflict.
 For others, they wouldn’t hesitate to send it back.
-I have also come to realize that not only would I not send back a bad meal and get something better prepared, but I also avoid asking for something that is not on the menu—I am not the person who customizes my meal; and as a plant-based eater, that often means settling for food that I don’t really like, just because my instinct is to “avoid conflict.”
+I have also come to realize that not only would I not send back a bad meal and get something better prepared, but I also avoid customizing my meal; and as a plant-based eater, that often means settling for food that I don’t really like, just because my instinct is to “avoid conflict.”
 No wonder eating out is often a mediocre experience for me.

 But, my Enneagram helps.
 Knowing my bias to avoid conflict, I can create options including: